 Ziegler’s vision is vivid and harrowing, voice confident, writing engaging and assured.
-And science fictionally, Seed is potent, relevant stuff, facing the problems of tomorrow — and really, today — head on with brutal frankness and intensity.
-Which isn’t to say the book isn’t fun; with its amped-up Manga violence and its eye-popping imagery, it’s an entertaining, visceral read.
+Science fictionally, Seed is potent, relevant stuff, facing the problems of tomorrow — and really, today — head on with brutal frankness and intensity.
+Which isn’t to say the book isn’t fun; with its amped-up manga violence and its eye-popping imagery, it’s an entertaining, visceral read.
 But the message is serious, and effectively made.
-With the exception of an overindulgence, perhaps, in gore and shock value, I can find no complaint — and even that feels like quibbling with effective authorial strategy.
-By and large Seed is an astonishingly accomplished debut, hard-hitting science fiction of the first order.
+With the exception of an overindulgence, perhaps, in gore and shock value, I can find no complaint, and even that feels like quibbling with effective authorial strategy.
+By and large, Seed is an astonishingly accomplished debut, hard-hitting science fiction of the first order.